lainio/err2/README.md

 have been so far very encouraging:

-- If you forget to use handler, but you use checks from the package, you will get panics (and optionally stack traces) if an error occurs.
+- If you forget to use handler, but you use checks from the package, you will get panics on errors (and optimized stack traces that can be suppressed).
 That is much better than getting unrelated panic somewhere else in the code later.
 There have also been cases when code reports error correctly because the 'upper' handler catches it.

 - Because the use of `err2.Handle` is so easy, error messages are much better and informative.
 When using `err2.Handle`'s automatic annotation your error